agentlabs-dev/openator/lib/README.md

 </p>

 <p align=center>
-Your Open-Source Browser Operator — Openator is a state-of-the-art browser agent tool that is capable of planning and executing actions formulated in natural language.
+Openator is a state-of-the-art browser agent tool that is capable of planning and executing actions formulated in natural language.
 </p>

 <p align="center">